What is Seat-based Pricing?

 AI features eat their own revenue | Every "productivity" feature removes usage minutes | Seat expansion becomes self-defeating |

 Seat pricing depends on more humans doing more work.
 AI depends on fewer humans doing less work.
-That's not a market correction.
-It's a phase change.

 The hybrid holding pattern